Danny Cowley: Lincoln City

 After just one season in charge of Braintree Town, Cowley moved on again, this time to Lincoln City on 13 May 2016.
 During Cowley's first season in charge of Lincoln, he oversaw the club's promotion back to the Football League – doing so by winning the National League title with two games to spare.

 In the same season Lincoln became the first non-league club to reach the quarter-final of the FA Cup in over a century, knocking out Championship sides Ipswich Town and Brighton & Hove Albion, followed by Premier League side Burnley, in the process.
 Lincoln eventually lost 5–0 to Arsenal in the quarter-finals.

 In April 2018, with their contracts due to end in 2021, Cowley and his brother signed contract extensions lasting until 2022.
 On 8 April 2018, he led his team to the EFL Trophy final against Shrewsbury Town at Wembley Stadium which they won 1–0 owing to a goal by Elliott Whitehouse.
 It was Lincoln's first ever game at Wembley.

 In Lincoln's first season back in the league (2017–18) they finished the season seventh in League Two qualifying for the play-offs, where they were soundly beaten by Exeter City in the semi-final.

 The following season, Cowley guided Lincoln to promotion to League One, returning to the third tier of English football for the first time since 1999.
 On 22 April 2019, Cowley led Lincoln as champions to League One after a 0–0 draw at home to Tranmere Rovers.
+It was Lincoln's first title win in the Football League since 1983.

+Lincoln's first year back in League One since 1999 started really well, with the Imps winning each of their first three league games, not conceding a goal, and sitting top of the table.
+This run also included a win at Huddersfield Town in the League Cup, a first-ever win for the Imps at that stadium.
+Despite two defeats following that run, the Imps ended August with a 2–0 win at home against Fleetwood Town.
+A convincing 3–1 defeat at Wycombe Wanderers a week later turned out to by the final game managing Lincoln City for Danny as he left the club for Huddersfield Town, whom he had beaten with the Imps just a few weeks prior.